Boris Johnson’s ethics chief Lord Geidt in shock resignation

 The first of Mr Johnson’s ethics advisers to quit was Sir Alex Allan, who resigned in 2020 after the Prime Minister refused to accept his finding that Home Secretary Priti Patel had bullied civil servants.

-Lord Geidt lasted 14 months in the role, a period he described as “busy”.
+Lord Geidt lasted 14 months in the role, a period he described as “especially busy”.

 He accepted the role in April last year, with the post having been vacant for five months after Sir Alex’s resignation.